fudgefactor/ast2050/README.md

-# ast2050 - Astronomical Instrumentation
+# AST2050 - Astronomical Instrumentation

-Code repository for course
+Code repository for University of Toronto course

 Lab 1 - Photon Detection and Statistics